TheAlgorithms/JavaScript/CONTRIBUTING.md

     $ standard MyFile.js  // if that fails, try: npx standard MyFile.js
     ```

-- Use camelCase for identifier names (variables and functions)
+- Use camelCase for with leading character lowercase for identifier names (variables and functions)
 - Names start with a letter
 - follow code indentation
   - Always use 2 spaces for indentation of code blocks